Wheel-well stowaway: List of wheel-well stowaways

 Below is a chronological list of documented aircraft wheel-well stowaway incidents.
 Stowaways have also traveled in a cargo hold, or in a spare parts compartment, both of which are pressurized, or even in the pressurized cabin itself.
-In at least one other instance, on July 31, 2013, a cat survived a flight from Athens to Zürich in the front undercarriage of an Airbus A321.
+In at least one other instance, on July 31, 2013, a cat survived a flight from Athens to Zürich in the front undercarriage of an Airbus A321; in July 1950, two kittens survived in the landing gear of a small aircraft on a flight from Greenfield, Indiana to Chicago.
 Those types of incidents are not included in the scope of the list below.